pigbog/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
 It was developed as a student project at Lighthouse Labs.
+Users can submit tweets which save to a mongo database.

 ## Getting Started
+- Install dependencies using the NPM install command.
+- Run the server using NPM run local
+- Click the compose button displayed in the upper right hand corner of your app running on the browser.
+- Write an incredible tweet.

 ## Screenshots